Clock icon

 How Long Does a Cat Stay In Heat?

-During the estrous cycle, cats experience an "estrus" or heat period which can last anywhere from 4 to 14 days.
-During this time, she will be very vocal and solicit attention from male cats.
+During the estrous cycle, cats have the "estrus" or heat period, which can last anywhere from 4 to 14 days.
+During this period, she will be very vocal and attract attention from intact male cats.

 What Are the Common Signs That Your Cat Is In Heat?